instantiator/semantic-kernel-experiment/README.md

 ![](https://learn.microsoft.com/en-us/semantic-kernel/media/fullview.png)

-This solution is fully commented, and illustrates a simple uses of the Semantic Kernel:
+This solution is fully commented, and illustrates a simple use of the Semantic Kernel:

-* Define 1 or more skills, each with 1 or more functions
+* Defines 1 or more skills, each with 1 or more functions
-* Create a plan from an ask presented to the Kernel
+* Creates a plan from an ask presented to the Kernel
-* Execute that plan, to get to a final result
+* Executes that plan, to get to a final result

-_NB.
-The solution is currently set up to use text completion services from OpenAI.
-Semantic Kernel can also access similar services through Azure OpenAI - you'll need to modify the code a little to do that._

 ## Configuration